 IP Audits

 An IP audit is a health check for your intellectual property (IP).
-It helps identify the patents, trade marks, designs and any other intangible assets that you already own, which then in turn highlights gaps in protection and uncovers opportunities to strengthen your business.
+It helps identify the patents, trade marks, designs and any other intangible assets that you already own.
+This can highlight gaps in your protection and uncover opportunities to strengthen your business IP.

-By reviewing your IP forensically, you can reduce the risks your business may be taking (even innocently), discover ‘hidden’ value and make sure your most important assets are working for you.
+By reviewing your IP forensically, you can take immediate steps to minimise or eliminate the risks your business may currently be taking (even if innocently), discover ‘hidden’ value and make sure your most important assets are working properly for you.

 IP Audits